erineagloria/portfolio-app/README.md

 # SEI Project 4:
 ## <website name>

-Visit <a href="">website name</a>
+Visit <a href="http://www.erineagloria.com/">My Portfolio Website</a>

-*You can login as GA, password: pudding*

 <img src="" alt="project-4-final-homepage">

-I've built a client event database targeted towards an events company's return clients to assist them in keeping track of the events they have hosted the event company over the years.
-I've leaned into my events and sales experience to create this app.
-Even though a company may have hosted events with us in the past, the main contact/event organiser may have changed over the years resulting in a loss of valuable information, client notes and feedback.
+For my final project I decided to make my own portfolio website.

 ## Project Summary

-Loopd is a full Ruby CRUD application, complete with a login feature using bcrypt, user sessions, images added via Cloudinary API and a PSQL database with two tables joined togeter.
+My portfolio website is made in React.JS......

 ## Technologies used:
-* Whimsical (used to make the wireframe)
+* Whimsical (mobile first wireframes)
-* Trello (used to make to-do lists)
+* Asana (to make to-do lists)
+* React.JS
+* JavaScript
+* React Router
+* React-Scroll,
+* React-Spring (animation)
+* Material-UI
+* React Vertical Timline
+* Material.IO
 * HTML5
 * CSS
-* Ruby
-* PostgreSQL
-* Sinatra
-* Heroku (to host my website)
+* Surge.sh (to host my website)
-* BCrypt (password encryption)
-* Cloudinary API (to create the logo and add images)

 ## App Features:

+** Need to change below - still text from old project **

 loopd is built for existing clients.
 Upon loading the website the user will be asked to enter their login details(company name & password) right away.
 The app is designed so that a client will be provided login details from the business, they will not be able to sign up for an account.